vippsas/vipps-solutions/taxi-companies/scan-qr-to-payment-page.md

 ---
 END_METADATA -->

-# Vipps payment through company website
+# Payment through company website

 The customer scans a Vipps QR code and is directed to the taxi company's landing page.
 There, they follow instructions and pay with Vipps.